5 Essentials for Any Service Contract at your HOA

-It is important to ensure that the vendor is properly insured before getting into a contract with them.
-Always verify that they have met at least the minimum accepted industry standards of insurance and that they have a certificate of insurance.
+It is essential to ensure that the vendor is adequately insured before getting into a contract.
+Always verify that they have met at least the minimum accepted industry standards of insurance and have a certificate of insurance.

 This ensures that the association is not liable for any sloppy work done by the contractor, or any injuries on the property during the project.

-The vendor should have at least a Worker's Compensation insurance, in case their employee is injured, and a General Liability insurance for you to consider hiring them.
+The vendor should have at least worker's compensation insurance if their employee is injured and general liability insurance for you to consider hiring them.
 Risky projects will require additional forms of insurance based on the risks involved.

-As a precaution, ensure that the association is named as an additional insured and a certificate holder.
-This ensures that you are notified in case of any changes in the contractor's insurance status.
+As a precaution, ensure that the association is named an additional insured and a certificate holder.
+This ensures that you are notified of any changes in the contractor's insurance status.

 2. The Vendor and Association Responsibilities

-Outlining all the contractor's and association responsibilities reduces conflict between the parties.
-The responsibilities should outline all that the parties should do to fulfill the contract and timelines for the work and payments.
+Outlining all the contractor's and association's responsibilities reduces conflict between the parties.
+The duties should outline all the parties' responsibilities to fulfill the contract and timelines for the work and payments.
 You can also include other clauses like the time and days the contractor can work.

 Any penalties for not honoring the agreement should be included in the contract.

-Ensure that the ways for terminating the contract, by any party or by mutual agreement, before project completion are stipulated.
+Ensure that the means for canceling the contract, whether by either party or by mutual agreement, are stated before project completion.

-One of the main causes of conflict between the contractors and the association is often compensation.
-Before the project commences, agree with the contractor on everything, including; when you should pay them, the mode of payment, and even the amount of work to be completed before payment.
+Compensation is frequently cited as a major source of contention between contractors and the association.
+Before the job begins, agree on everything with the contractor, including when you should pay them, the method of payment, and even the amount of work to be performed before payment.

 3. How to Resolve Disputes

-Agreeing on a dispute resolution formula before commencing ensures that all conflict is handled correctly during the contract period.
+Before beginning, agree on a dispute resolution formula to ensure that all conflict is handled correctly within the contract duration.

 4. The Work to Be Done

-The work you are hiring the contractor to do should be detailed.
-Clarifying all the work to be done in the contract ensures that all parties sign the contract with a clear picture of what needs to be done.
-Pictures, maps, drawings, and anything used to complement the written contract should also be included.
+The work for which you are employing a contractor should be detailed.
+Clarifying all of the work to be done in the contract guarantees that all parties sign the contract knowing exactly what has to be done.
+Images, maps, sketches, and anything else needed to supplement the written contract should be included as well.

 5. Warranty Details

-In case the contractor is offering a warranty for the service provided, all the details of the warranty should be included in the contract.
-What the contract covers, how long the warranty contract is viable for, and how the contractor is to pay out the warranty should be clearly detailed.
+If the contractor provides a warranty for the service done, all warranty specifics should be mentioned in the contract.
+What the contract covers, how long the warranty contract is valid for, and how the contractor will pay out the warranty should all be specified.